-- Maintaining regular contact during the suspension or off-site direction and welcoming the pupil back to the academy - Contact with a designated pastoral professional - Regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage - Informing the pupil, parents and staff of potential external support
+- Maintaining regular contact during the suspension and welcoming the pupil back to the academy. - Regular reviews with the pupil and parent to address any concerns at an early stage. - Inform the pupil and parent of external support.

 Part-time timetables will not generally be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary.